-- 1. Seek advice if in any doubt - Be transparent The Data Protection Act (DPA) is not a barrier to sharing information but to ensure that personal information is shared appropriately; except in circumstances where by doing so places the person at significant risk of harm. - 3.
-Consider the public interest Base all decisions to share information on the safety and well-being of that person or others that may be affected by their actions. - 4.
-Share with consent where appropriate Where possible, respond to the wishes of those who do not consent to share confidential information.
+1. Seek advice if in any doubt.

+- 2. Be transparent GDPR is not a barrier to sharing information but to ensure that personal information is shared appropriately; except in circumstances where by doing so places the person at significant risk of harm. - 3.
+Consider the public interest base all decisions to share information on the safety and well-being of that person or others that may be affected by their actions. - 4.
+Share with consent where appropriate where possible, respond to the wishes of those who do not consent to share confidential information.
 You may still share information without consent, if this is in the public interest. - 5.
-Keep a record Record your decision and reasons to share or not share information. - 6.
+Keep a record record your decision and reasons to share or not share information. - 6.
 Accurate, necessary, proportionate, relevant and secure Ensure all information shared is accurate, up-to-date and necessary, and share with only those who need to have it. - 7.
-Remember the purpose of the Data Protection Act (DPA) is to ensure personal information is shared appropriately, except in circumstances where by doing so may place the person or others at significant harm.
+Remember the purpose of GDPR / Data Protection Act (DPA) is to ensure personal information is shared appropriately, except in circumstances where by doing so may place the person or others at significant harm.